Northern New York Library Network Collection Development Grants

 State University of New York at Canton DEISJ Collection, Physical Therapy Assistant, Health, Nursing, Homeland Security, Cybersecurity, Early Childhood, Vet Tech

-State University of New York at Potsdam Humanities
+State University of New York at Potsdam Humanities, Sciences and Social Sciences

 Guidelines for CCDA from New York State Library, Division of Library Development: